 Sharon Jacob

-Visiting Professor of New Testament & Postcolonial Studies
+Associate Professor of New Testament & Postcolonial Studies

 Dr. Jacob’s research interests include gender and sexuality studies, feminist theory, race and whiteness theory, and postcolonial theory.
 She is currently working on a project on the rise of Religious Nationalism in global contexts.
 Her publications include a monograph entitled, Reading Mary alongside Indian Surrogate Mothers: Violent Love, Oppressive Liberation, and Infancy Narratives.